The Wilson’s Ramble

 - There is one knee-high creek crossing (Steels Creek) that requires off-the-bike portage.
 In the event of heavy rain, riders might be required to wait for water levels to subside, or find a workaround.

 - Lake James State Park singletrack is directional and changes every year.
 Therefore, the route you ride from the trailhead marker at the State Park may differ from what’s recorded here as there are two routes, and they flip flop.
 Using the signage and posted maps, it should be pretty straightforward navigation, either way.

 - Lake James State Park trails close after it rain, so during or after a rain event, you may have to skip these and ride the pavement from Whippoorwill Farm to Pea Ridge Road.

 - The ideal bike for this route is a rigid 29er with 2.1″ tires.
-It’s mostly gravel and dirt roads with some buff singletrack, but there are sections that are pretty chunky, particularly the descent from Linville Gorge and the burly Old House Gap Road, which in recent years has developed some significant ruts, mud holes, and off-camber sections.
-We’ve ridden the bulk of it on a “road plus” 47mm tire, and it would probably be doable on a 42mm tire, but you would be underbiking at times, no doubt.
+It’s mostly gravel and dirt roads with some buff singletrack, but there are sections that are pretty chunky, particularly the descent from Linville Gorge and the burly-at-times Yancey Ridge Trail, which has some significant ruts, roots, rocks, and off-camber sections.
+We’ve ridden the bulk of it on a “road plus” 47mm tire, and it would probably be doable on a 42mm tire, but you would be underbiking, no doubt.